canjs/can-define/list/docs/prototype.join.md

   ```
   @codepen

-  @param {String} separator The string to seperate elements.
+  @param {String} separator The string to separate elements.

   @return {String} The joined string.